JJWallis/hangman-app/README.md

 JS:

-Timer - useInterval() + callbacks practice (1st use in project) vs setTimeout() - not as useful | browser issues with setInterval() being off - should use date obj + calculate time from last execution (to more gain realistic second to display to usr)
+Timer - useInterval() + callbacks (1st use in project) vs setTimeout() - not as useful | browser issues with setInterval() being off - should use date obj + calculate time from last execution (to more gain realistic second to display to user - carried out in a later Stopwath project via TreeHouse)

-Words collection - next time fetch data from API vs hardcode (or even Github CoPilot AI) + greater range |

 Stored correct guesses in arr - needed to add logic to which only adds letter to it if not already present (after 1st adding it however many times it appears in the word) | usr was able to cheat before